 I signed up immediately.

 Since that first class, I’ve written a nonfiction book, a children’s book, and a novel, as well as smaller pieces like articles and columns.
-I’ve also never missed a year of the Miami Writers’ Institute.
+I’ve also attended over a decade’s worth of courses at the Miami Writers Institute.
 And I’ve got many notebooks full of writing tips to prove it.

-Recently, not long after signing up for one of this year’s courses, I distilled the lessons from the last twelve years into a twelve-day email series.
-The result is part creative writing crash course, part mobile-friendly memoir of what it takes to build a writing career.
+Recently, I distilled the lessons I’ve learned from the last fourteen years into a fourteen-day email series.
+The result is part creative-writing crash course, part mobile-friendly memoir of discovering what it takes to build a writing career.

 If you’d like to get the emails, you can enter your email address here or in the form below.
-No matter what step you’re on in your own writing life, I hope you find them helpful.
+No matter what stage you’re at in your own writing life, I hope you find them helpful.